-Many holistic, non 12-step rehab centers are now incorporating various non-traditional, cutting-edge treatment modalities into their programs.
-When someone enters a rehab center for drugs or alcohol, typically their body, mind and spirit are all in need of help and healing.
+Many holistic, non-12-step rehab centers are now incorporating various non-traditional, cutting-edge treatment modalities into their programs.
+When someone enters a rehab center for drugs or alcohol, typically, their body, mind, and spirit are all in need of help and healing.
 After getting through the initial difficult physical withdrawal, repairing the emotional and psychological damage can be an even greater challenge.
-One of the new forms of non-traditional therapy that treatment centers are employing is music therapy.
+One of the new forms of non-traditional therapy that treatment centers employ is music therapy.

-Music has shown to reach out to kids, teens, and adults of all ages and all backgrounds.
+Music has been shown to reach out to kids, teens, and adults of all ages and backgrounds.
 Scientific research has actually shown that music has a direct effect on the brain and body.
 Depending on the pitch, frequency of the sounds waves, or rhythm of music, the human brain can either be stimulated by increased blood flow or it can also be relaxed.
-Many individuals who enter rehab have been abusing drugs or alcohol as a way to escape their feelings and emotions.
-Music can help an individual get in touch with their emotions on a deeper level, and it tends to truly resonate with the listener, allowing them to have a creative outlet to express them.
+Many individuals who enter rehab have been abusing drugs or alcohol to escape their feelings and emotions.
+Music can help individuals get in touch with their emotions on a deeper level, and it tends to truly resonate with the listener, allowing them to have a creative outlet to express them.

 Passages, Where Addiction Ends and Life Begins™